indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Config

 Shovel’s primary UI is the JSON Config file.
 In this file you specify a Postgres URL, Ethereum Sources, and Integrations (descriptions of the data to be indexed).
 The [TypeScript](#typescript) package may help manage complex configurations, but for simple tasks a basic JSON file will work.

 Certain fields within Config may contain a `$` prefixed string which instructs Shovel to read the values from the OS’s environment.
+Read [Environment Variables](#config-environment-variables) for more detail.

 This section will summarize the top level Config objects: